Knowledge Unlatched: Business model

-In its first two collections (the Pilot and Round 2), Knowledge Unlatched piloted a collective procurement approach to Open Access books.
-The model put forward by Pinter in 2011 depends on many libraries from around the world sharing the payment of a single title fee to a publisher, in return for a book being made available via a Creative Commons licence through one of Open Access repository services, such as the Open Research Library, "Open Access Publishing in European Networks" (OAPEN) and the HathiTrust Digital Library as a fully downloadable PDF or EPUB file.
+in its first two collections (the Pilot and Round 2).
+The model proposed by Pinter in 2011 depends on many libraries from around the world sharing the cost of a single title fee that is paid to a publisher.
+In return a book is made available via a Creative Commons license through an Open Access repository service, such as "Open Access Publishing in European Networks" (OAPEN), the Open Research Library, and JSTOR.

-According to multiple sources, Knowledge Unlatched is cited among other innovative publishing-market initiatives focused on the Open Access sector that have been successful in pooling the funding from subscribing libraries for covering the costs of transitioning monographs or journals into Gold Open Access, which removes access barriers to readers around the world.
+According to multiple sources, Knowledge Unlatched is cited among other innovative publishing-market initiatives focused on the Open Access sector that have been successful in pooling the funding from participating libraries for covering the costs of transitioning monographs or journals into Diamond Open Access, which removes access barriers to readers and researchers around the world.
+Annual Reviews' CEO Richard B. Gallagher credits Knowledge Unlatched as one of the examples that inspired development of Annual Reviews' Subscribe to Open publishing model.

 KU Open Funding

 KU Open Funding is a database for financing Open Access books.
 It enables scientists and libraries to compare offerings from different publishers.
 Suitable offers can be found on the basis of more than 20 criteria, such as the subject area, the services of publishers, forms of licensing and publication costs.
 If the latter accepts the manuscript for publication after quality control, KU organises the approval and handling of payment with the library.
 More than twenty publishers such as Berghahn Books, Duke University Press, Intellect, University of Michigan Press, Taylor & Francis, Transcript Verlag and Ubiquity Press participated with their Open Access offerings during the launch in November 2018.